Table of Contents

 3. Are the customers willing to pay more for my product to cover shipping costs?

-4. What kinds of seasonality, environmental, sociopolitical, and other factors may affect transit times and packaging?
+4. What kinds of seasonality, environmental, sociopolitical, and other factors may affect shipping?

 5. What are the packaging and customs regulations for my destination country?